nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 3. Look up a recipe: `check`

-Prints the details of the specified recipe.
+I can show you the details of the specified recipe, all printed out.

 #### Format: `check RECIPE_NAME`